Here’s your latest update on weekend weather for York, Chester, Lancaster

-Forecasters doubled-down Thursday on their predictions that a major winter storm will affect the Carolinas, including the Rock Hill area, later this weekend.
+Forecasters scaled back their snowfall predictions Thursday but said they still expect a winter storm to affect the Carolinas, including the Rock Hill area, later this weekend.

 But as National Weather Service meteorologist Robbie Munroe said Thursday, “The bottom line is that a potentially very dangerous winter storm looms for much of the forecast area this weekend.”